 The Best Chocolate Cake with Chocolate Ganache

-The Best Chocolate Cake with Ganache Frosting — This truly is the best chocolate cake EVER.
-It’s topped with a silky smooth chocolate ganache frosting, and it takes just 10 minutes of hands-on prep!
+The Best Homemade Chocolate Cake with Ganache Frosting — This truly is the best homemade chocolate cake EVER.
+It’s topped with a smooth chocolate ganache frosting, and it requires just 10 minutes of hands on prep!

 This is the easiest, one-bowl, five minute, from-scratch chocolate cake you’ll ever make.
 I originally posted this recipe August 27, 2012 and in that time, there have been thousands of very satisfied readers out there who swear by this cake.